Nader971/Oracle-SQL-Course/README.md

 CREATE TABLE COPY_EMPLOYEES AS SELECT * FROM EMPLOYEES;

-UPDATE: we use it to update data in table and we have to use WHERE because if we didn’t that will update the entire table.
+UPDATE: we use it to update data in the table and we have to use WHERE because if we don’t that will update the entire table.

 •	Example 1: update copy_employees set department_id = 90;